LandonAConway/powerrangers_modpack/zeo/README.txt

 DESCRIPTION
 ==============================
-Adds the Zeo Power Rangers to Minetest.
+Adds power rangers to Minetest.
+It requires the 3d Armor mod.

 LICENSE